wprender/cloudbreak-docs/docs/aws/deployer.md

 **Cloudbreak Deployer Highlights**

   * The default SSH username for the EC2 instances is `cloudbreak`.
   * Cloudbreak Deployer location is `/var/lib/cloudbreak-deployment` on the launched EC2 instance.
 This is the `cbd` root folder there.
-  * All `cbd` actions must be executed from the `cbd` root folder.
+  * All `cbd` actions must be executed from the `cbd` root folder as `cloudbreak` user.

 ## Setup Cloudbreak Deployer

 You should already have the Cloudbreak Deployer either by [using the AWS Cloud Images](aws.md) or by [installing the Cloudbreak Deployer](onprem.md) manually on your own VM.

 If you have your own installed VM, you should check the [Initialize your Profile](aws.md#initialize-your-profile) section here before starting the provisioning.

 You can [connect to the previously created `cbd` VM](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).